Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 A-Qing’s eyes filled with tears.

 She did not look like a fierce spirit anymore.
-Not even with the fresh blood over her clothes or the odd whiteness of her eyes, not even when she shook again as if possessed.
+Not even with the fresh blood over her clothes or the odd whiteness of her eyes, or when she shook again as if possessed, her legs weakening under her.
 She only looked exhausted.

 She opened her bleeding mouth again and whispered, “Get out.”